nodejs/wiki-archive/API-changes-between-v0.4-and-v0.6.md

  * The `require.paths` have been removed (use `NODE_PATH` environment variable instead).
  * C++ `node::EventEmitter` has been removed.
 Instead use `node::MakeCallback()`
  * `process.ENV` was removed.
 Use `process.env` instead.
  * `process.binding('stdio')` was removed.
-This was internal.
+This was a private API.
 You shouldn't have been using it in the first place.

 ## Added: